 What does this mean for the Republican Party?

-Elect people that understand and respect the United States Constitution, that embody those principles, and then hold them accountable when they are in office.
+Conservatives must unify with true principles.
+Elect people that understand and respect the United States Constitution, those that embody those principles, and then hold them accountable to those principles when they are in office.
 That is how we will win elections, and that is how we will make our county, state, and nation greater than ever before.